jefdaj/ortholang/README.md

 ShortCut is very easy to learn compared to "real" programming languages like Python or R, but it also executes code in a unique way that may take some getting used to.
-So read through this short tutorial, try it out, and email me if/when you find things that don't make sense or could be clearer!
+So read through this short tutorial, try it out, and contact me if/when you find things that don't make sense or could be clearer.
+Emails, github issues, and pull requests welcome!

 ### Interpreter